 Leucos Tiki Table Lamp

-Materials: White/opaque hand blown crystal Murano glass.
+Materials: White opal hand blown crystal Murano glass in a triangular/wedge/gusset shape.
 The base is made in metallic dark grey aluminium.
+Green felt on the bottom of the base.
 Metal screws, metal rod inside.
 Bakelite socket.

 Height: 33,3 cm / 13.11”